 We firmly believe that the art of investing can be likened to a good round of golf.
 Golfers will tell you that their club champions are the ones who consistently apply sound course management to their game.
 This alone, while increasing the probability of success to a degree, dramatically decreases the probability of having a bad round.

 There is no excuse for having a “bad round”, but many investors do – even those taking advice from stockbrokers.
 This is because their approach is one of chasing profit rather than preserving wealth.
 It can take many years for a “bad round” or bad year to be recouped.
-This is why sound financial management – decreasing the probability of a bad year – is the approach which Acumen Financial Planning recommends.
-A copy of our Investment Philosophy is available by contacting the team.
+This is why sound financial management – decreasing the probability of a bad year – is the approach that Acumen Financial Planning recommends.

 Before investing a penny, it is essential that both the client and adviser agree on how to deal with risk.
 Client circumstances feature large in this discussion.
 Regulators and those in the retail advice chain, such as banks and building societies, are obsessed with “attitude to risk” and documenting a client’s attitude to risk.
 However, many clients cannot communicate their attitude to risk because they have never thought about it and don’t know what the risks of investing are.